SpacehuhnTech/esp8266_deauther/README.md

 **Can it sniff handshakes?**

 The ESP8266 has a promiscuous mode in which you can sniff packets, but handshake packets are dropped and there is no other way to get them with the functions provided by the SDK.
-Maybe someone will find a way around this barrier.
+Maybe someone will find a way around this barrier in the future.

 **espcomm_sync failed/espcomm_open when uploading**